Solar Panel Cleaning ROI Calculator

 - Rounding: displayed values may be rounded; small differences are normal.

-The underlying math starts with estimating how much energy a clean system would produce in a month.
+The math starts by estimating how much electricity a clean system would produce in a month.
 If the array’s rated capacity is kilowatts and it receives hours of effective sunlight per day, the monthly energy output in kilowatt-hours is

 Formula: B = P · H · 30

-Soiling gradually lowers production by a fraction each month.
-After one month without cleaning, output is reduced by ; after two months, roughly is lost, assuming a linear model.
-The monetary value of this lost energy per month equals where is the electricity price per kilowatt-hour.
-Cleaning becomes financially justified when the cumulative value of lost energy equals the cleaning cost .
+Soiling lowers production by a fraction each month.
+After one month without cleaning, output is reduced by ; after two months, roughly is lost, assuming a linear accumulation model.
+The monetary value of that lost energy per month equals where is the electricity price per kilowatt-hour.
+Cleaning becomes financially justified when the cumulative value of lost energy matches the cleaning cost .
 Solving for the break-even interval in months gives

 Formula: M = C / B